CyVerse-learning-materials/dnasubway_guide/step4.rst

            - **Non-autonomous transposons:** Transposons which lack an active transposase gene, thus requiring help from another transposon to move.
-           - **Autonomous transposons:** Transposons which have a functional tranposase and can move within the genome.
+           - **Autonomous transposons:** Transposons which have a functional transposase and can move within the genome.

 **Example Exercise - Search Plant Genomes: mPing Mite element**